tylerlangties/background-generator/README.md

 # background-generator.
-A quick generator for creating custom gradient backgrounds.
+A basic generator for creating custom gradient backgrounds.